sanskarOH/EasySearch/README.md

 ### Step 2: Start Metro

 To start the Metro dev server:
-(Mostly automatically started when you run the app, Use this is not.)
+(Mostly automatically started when you run the app, Use this if not.)
 ```sh
 # Using npm
 npm start